miklos1/dijitso/doc/sphinx/source/installation.rst

 These packages will be automatically installed as part of the installation of DIJITSO, if not already present on your system.

+If running on a cluster with Infiniband with python 2, you also need to install a backport of the subprocess module from python 3 to get safe fork behaviour:

+* subprocess32

 Additionally, to run tests the following packages are needed

 * pytest